 Steaming Crabs with Beer or Water

 You’ll know you cooked crabs perfectly if the newspaper stays fairly dry during eating.
-Water logged crabs is a sign you used too much liquid or cooked the crabs too long.
+Waterlogged crabs are a sign you used too much liquid or cooked the crabs too long.

 How to Pick and Eat Steamed Crabs.

-I’m going to post a few videos of methods I approve of but there is no wrong way as long as you remove the lungs and don’t waste any meat.
+I’m going to post a few videos of methods I approve of but there is no wrong way to pick steamed crabs as long as you remove the lungs and don’t waste any meat.

 Great Ideas for Leftover Crabmeat.